theotox/VAK-AI-Text-Adventure/README.md

 P.S.
 The run.sh script is designed to install llama.cpp on macOS.
 If you are using a different OS, please install llama.cpp manually and ensure llama-server is added to your PATH beforehand.
+And, there is a WALKTHROUGH.md document with the solution, DON'T read it if you don;'t want to spoil the fun!